 Ph.D. in Hispanic Philology, Universitat de Barcelona

-Ph.D. in Archaeology, Cambridge University
+Ph.D. in Archaeology, University of Cambridge, UK

 Ph.D. (in progress) in Education Studies, Universitat de Barcelona